zdfowler/cybr8420-project/code_review.md

 Because of the layered checks during authentication, and the previously mentioned in-memory salting, we get integrity for free.
 The password data cannot be tampered with, without also breaking authentication because of the way values are stored.

+Summary of Manual Code Review
+---
+In examining the code with a manual review, Keeweb appears to segregate responsibility well between the application itself (`keeweb`), and the encryption/storage layer (`kdbxweb`).
+After examining the code base, at least two underlying questions that have been plaguing the team have been as potential areas of concern.
+First, the external communication does not errantly allow for cleartext transmission of data.
+This can be a common pitfall for projects if they are not expecting HTTPS to break the connection degrades poorly.
+However, no errors are shown to the user, which could be addressed.

+The second area of concern which the manual review addressed, is how password-entry data is protected in memory prior to being saved to disk.
+Teh SecureInput model uses rounds of salts and XOR to protect from memory dumps, and the way Keeweb keeps all data stored as binary and encrypted -- even in browser storage -- is execellent.

 Automated Code Review Results